 Parallel magnetization results in lower resistance, while anti-parallel magnetization results in higher resistance.
 This phenomenon facilitates detection of stray fields from magnetic materials at nanometer scales.

 A bead with magnetic nanoparticles tethered to the sensor through analytes in a biological assay changes the local magnetization of a ferromagnetic layer in the GMR structure, which can be detected as a small change in resistance.

 Bio-Surface And Magnetic Nanoparticles Bead Integration

 Multiplex and Scalable

-The multiple biosensors on a biochip is designed to deliver clinical results of a central laboratory at a point-of-care setting.
+The multiple biosensors on a biochip is designed to deliver clinical results of a central laboratory at a point of care (POC) setting.

 Each biochip is able to simultaneously detect and quantify multiple biomarkers.

 Zepto life technology leverages the precise flow rate control of microfluidics technology with our proprietary GMR sensor for an automated, effective, and repeatable test.
 This technology is cost-effective and requires only a minimal amount of patient samples.
 Zepto’s engineering and design philosophy of focusing on minimizing patient and user input lay the groundwork for robust assays in compact platforms suitable for point-of-care testing.

 Taking advantage of exceptional attributes such as being easy to operate, economical, sensitive, portable, simple-to-construct, flexible in design, etc., we undertake R&D activities to innovate and introduce high-performance electrochemical sensing devices exploring analytical principles, material selection, and material science and engineering.

 A key point of this project is the development of three-dimensional (3-D) electrodes and effective enzyme immobilization techniques for obtaining leaching-free, high-enzymatic efficiency, etc..